-Course facilitator: Lucy Aphramor PhD RD
+Course facilitator: Lucy Aphramor

 Part 1 explores the theory supporting a shift to Kindful Eating within an evidence-based approach focused on health-gain and body respect for all, called Well Now.
 We will consider how and why to integrate non-behavioural determinants of health into the clinical conversation on lifestyle and look at links between social factors and poor health outcomes.
-When we are aware of how non-dietary factors influence health our interventions are more ethical, effective and scientifically robust.
+When we are aware of how non-behavioural factors influence health our interventions are more ethical, effective and scientifically robust.

 Part 2 translates evidence into practice.
 You’ll leave with hands-on strategies for supporting children to learn to eat in a relaxed and flexible manner that meets nutritional needs and develops body confidence.
 The workshop also shows you how to support parents and carers address their own eating and weight concerns so that they are better able to support children to develop this healthy relationship with food.
-Health-gain approaches are recommended by eating disorder organisations for healthy weight campaigns and eating disorder prevention work.
+Health-gain approaches are recommended by eating disorder organisations for health and weight campaigns and eating disorder prevention work.

 Participants receive a certificate of attendance.